 At crowdspring, we’ve spent over 15 years helping entrepreneurs like you realize their business dreams.
 From actionable insights and tips to best practices gained from working with over a hundred thousand brands, we’re ready to share everything you need to know to start and grow a successful cleaning business.

 Before you pack up your mops, brooms, and Magic Erasers, consider these facts:

 - The residential cleaning industry, growing at a 6.2% CAGR (compound annual growth rate) from 2020 to 2027, generated $943M in revenue in the U.S. in 2021.

-- Currently, the Bureau of Labor Statistics also shows the cleaning industry growth at 7%, which is above the national average for all occupations.
+- The Bureau of Labor Statistics also shows the cleaning industry growth at 7%, above the national average for all occupations.
 The field is expected to grow 10 percent from 2016 to 2026, presenting a good opportunity for prospective business owners in this category.

 - Hourly rates for house cleaning range from $20 to $50 per hour per worker, with most home cleaning visits lasting at least two hours with one worker for $75–$110.

 Are you ready to make your cleaning business dream shine brighter than a freshly polished countertop?